Jay W. Ross: MB’s Ultimate Philanthropist

 Ross came to Monmouth Beach from Brooklyn, NY where he was born on July 6, 1915.
 Often referred to as the borough’s “philanthropist-in-residence,” his record of giving over time was legendary.
 Through the years his donations exceed $600,000.

-In 2000, he began his most ambitious and thoughtful undertaking in helping to save the old U.S. Life-Saving Station on Ocean Avenue.
+In 2000, he began his most ambitious and thoughtful undertaking — helping to save the old U.S. Life-Saving Station on Ocean Avenue.
 Built in 1895, the borough’s oldest public facility (now the Monmouth Beach Cultural Center) was about to fall to the wreckers’ ball in April 1999 when he funded a large-scale rehabilitation effort in the amount of $110,000.

 A long-time patron of the arts, Ross was a self-taught musician and painter.
 “Now, more than ever, we need to teach the children about art and culture,” he said about the need for the center.
 “Otherwise, those pursuits will be largely forgotten.”